 Chip giant TSMC determined to 'keep roots in Taiwan': CEO

-Hsinchu (Taiwan) (AFP) – Chip giant TSMC said it is determined to "keep its roots in Taiwan", as it launched a massive new research and development facility in the northern city of Hsinchu on Friday.
+Hsinchu (Taiwan) (AFP) – Semiconductor giant TSMC said it was determined to "keep its roots in Taiwan" as it launched a massive facility in the island's north on Friday geared towards developing the world's most cutting-edge microchips.

 Issued on: Modified:

-Much of its manufacturing base is in Hsinchu, where its state-of-the-art facilities are producing ever-smaller silicon wafers that have skyrocketed in demand, especially due to the recent boom in AI-related technology.
+Like the new research and development facility, much of TSMC's manufacturing base is in the northern city of Hsinchu, where its state-of-the-art facilities are producing ever-smaller silicon wafers that have skyrocketed in demand, especially due to the recent boom in AI-related technology.

-At the Friday launch of its R&D facility, chairman Mark Liu said the centre will "develop world-leading technologies in the semiconductor industry more actively to explore 2-nanometre and 1.4-nanometre technology".
+At the Friday launch of the R&D facility, chairman Mark Liu said the centre would "develop world-leading technologies in the semiconductor industry more actively to explore two-nanometre and 1.4-nanometre technology, and even smaller".

-The company is racing to begin mass production of the 1.4-nanometre chip -- smaller than a fraction of a fingernail -- ahead of its rival Samsung, the world's second-largest producer.
+The company is racing to begin mass production of a 1.4-nanometre chip -- tinier than a fraction of a fingernail -- ahead of its rival Samsung, the world's second-largest producer.

-Its production lines have expanded beyond Taiwan as Western powers have raised concerns about the crucial industry being centred on an island that China claims as its territory -- having ramped up political pressures against it in the past year.
+Its production lines have expanded beyond Taiwan as Western powers have raised concerns about the crucial industry being centred on an island that China claims as its territory -- having ramped up political and military pressure on it over the past year.

-But CEO CC Wei said Friday that TSMC intends to keep the heart of its technological prowess in Taiwan.
+But CEO C.C.
+Wei said Friday that TSMC intended to keep the heart of its technological prowess in Taiwan.

-"We want to use this opportunity to show Taiwanese people TSMC's determination to keep its roots in Taiwan," Wei said.
+"We want to use this opportunity to show Taiwanese people TSMC's determination to keep its roots in Taiwan," Wei said during the inauguration, which was attended by Taiwan's premier as well as TSMC founder Morris Chang.

-"We have heard voices expressing concerns that whether TSMC is moving its focus abroad and whether TSMC is halting its development in Taiwan.
-We have to say 'no'," he said.
+"We have heard voices expressing concerns about whether TSMC is moving its focus abroad and whether TSMC is halting its development in Taiwan.
+We have to say 'no'," he continued.

 "With the opening of the global R&D centre, we are telling Taiwanese people our roots will remain in Taiwan."